 Effective Speech Delivery Should be all of the Following

 - Start with a joke: Jokes always work to get the crowd on your side.
 It’s obvious, but don’t do anything racy.
 Funny stories also work, preferably ones that take you down a notch.
+Another option is to use your starting story as a call back when you finish your speech.

 - Ask the crowd a question or show of hands: Speeches are about crowd engagement so start off by asking the crowd a simple question that they can raise their hand to.
 That way, you are getting them involved early.